 Several Catholic and Opus Dei groups (portrayed as a murderous cult), as well as conservative Christian groups, called for a boycott, mostly during the making of the film and during initial screenings, accusing it of blasphemy.
 The film was also accused of being ludicrous, inaccurate and unhistorical with far too many plot twists.
 One item that appeared fabricated was the existence of an ancient secret society called the Priory of Sion, which was actually created in 1956 by a man named Pierre Plantard.

 The main criticism of the film was that it unfairly mixed real historical fact into a fictional narrative.
 Even albinos were offended by the film, and lobbied for changes to the way the film portrayed them.
 Yet the tedious film was received lukewarmly as a convoluted, flat and stultified bore, although some liked the thriller aspects of the film.
 On a budget of $125 million, the film made $217.5 million (domestic).

 Another debatable item was the idea that Jesus, usually thought to be celibate, married Mary Magdalene, who witnessed his crucifixion - and was pregnant at the time, and that she bore a daughter named Sarah who survived in France and created a bloodline.
 One of the non-canonical gospels, the Gospel of Philip, referred to Mary Magdalene as Jesus' "companion" or spouse - possibly meaning his wife.
 She was supposed to carry on his Church, an idea that would be heretical and threatening to the established church.
-In the last portion of the film, Sophie was revealed as the current living descendant of Jesus, protected by the Priory of Sion.
+In the last portion of the film, Sophie was revealed as the current living descendant of Jesus and Mary Magdalene, protected by the Priory of Sion.